 So what made me take an early bath on this podcast back in 2016?

-Dan’s character within the podcast appears too goofy, naive, almost gullible less introverted and recluse as he is portrayed within the big-screen version.
+Dan’s character within the podcast appears too goofy, naive, almost gullible less introverted and a recluse as he is portrayed in the big-screen version.
 And don’t even get me started with the rat chasing & befriending scene, the rats squeaking was agonizingly cringe-worthy.

 However, (with a capital H) for all of my destain Archive 81 does have all of the hallmarks of a cult classic.
 I regrettably did not hear this when I first listened back in 2016.
 But armed with hindsight, a more open mind and Netflix, I have a newer appreciation for this podcast, and by Jove, I now get it.

 Scoring time; I will be awarding ‘Archive 81’ a steady-Eddie score of 4/5.
 Archive 81 will not be everyone’s cup of tea whatever way you slice it.
 The concept broke new ground, hence Netflix adapted it into a series years later.
-The bumps in the road for me are within the shows execution, muddled audio, confusing scenes which led me to shave off one point.
+The bumps in the road for me are within the show’s execution, muddled audio, and confusing scenes which led me to shave off one point.
 Savage perhaps?
-Let me know if you agree with this week’s scores?
+Let me know if you agree with this week’s scores.

 Thank you for taking the time to read my review of ‘Archive 81, which can be found on Spotify & Apple Podcast, or from wherever you get your podcasts from.

-For podcast submissions email me directly at firstname.lastname@example.org, via my socials, or follow my newsletter (details below).
+For podcast submissions email me directly at email@example.com, via my socials, or follow my newsletter.
 Cheers, Kev.